Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: Conclusions

-As evoked in Sect.~\ref{sec:bistable}, our polar branch show several similarities with the `strong dipolar' branch reported by~\citet{barrere2023}, which operates when $q>0$.
-Indeed, the geometry of generated the large-scale magnetic fields are the same.
+As evoked in Sect.~\ref{sec:bistable}, our polar dynamo shows several similarities with the `strong dipolar' dynamo reported by~\citet{barrere2023}, which operates when $q>0$.
+Indeed, the geometry of the generated large-scale magnetic fields is the same.
 When $q>0$, the Tayler modes also develop near the polar axis, but are also located closer and closer to the inner spherical boundary as $\overline{\Omega}/N$ decreases.
 This difference can be explained by the forcing of differential rotation, which consisted in imposing fixed different rotation rates on both boundaries.
 This method tends to produce strong shear near the inner boundary, which favours the development of the dynamo.
 Therefore, this difference is unlikely to be related to the sign of $q$.
-Also, unlike our polar branch, the Tayler-Spruit dynamo at $q>0$ is difficult to maintain for strong stratifications, even at $Pm=4$~\citep{barrere2024a}, but this limit should be tested using our volumetric forcing in the future simulations.
-A comparison of the magnetic field strengths, and so the scaling laws, between the dynamos is not straightforward, because \citet{barrere2024a} use volume averages of energies associated to different magnetic field components to estimate magnetic strengths.
+Also, unlike our polar dynamo, the Tayler-Spruit dynamo at $q>0$ is difficult to maintain for strong stratifications, even at $Pm=4$~\citep{barrere2025}, but this limit should be tested using our volumetric forcing in future simulations.
+A comparison of the magnetic field strengths, and so the scaling laws, between the dynamos is not straightforward, because \citet{barrere2025} use volume averages of energies associated with different magnetic field components to estimate magnetic strengths.
 Besides, they keep the poloidal/toroidal decomposition instead of the decomposition according to the spherical coordinates.
 This choice was justified as they compared their results to the poorly constrained magnetic fields of magnetars.
 Nonetheless, their scaling laws are in global agreement with the predictions of~\citet{fuller2019} but with a normalisation factor of $\alpha \approx0.01$.
-Therefore, the magnetic fields must be weaker than those generated by the Tayler-Spruit dynamo studied in this paper.
+Therefore, the magnetic fields are weaker than those generated by the Tayler-Spruit dynamo studied in this paper.